grommunio/grommunio-documentation/admin/manual_core.rst

 MariaDB
 -------

-MariaDB/MySQL is used to store the user database amongst a few auxiliary configuration parameters.
-If you plan on erecting a multi-host Gromox cluster, this database is the one that is meant to be globally available to all nodes that will eventually be running Gromox services.
+MariaDB/MySQL is used to store the user database and other auxiliary configuration parameters.
+If you plan on setting up a Gromox cluster, this database needs to be globally available to all nodes that will host Gromox services.

 A preexisting MariaDB server may be used.
-All the standard tools and procedures that the world community has developed around SQL are applicable, in terms of e.g. configuration, backup/restore, and replication.
+All the standard tools and procedures that the database community has developed around SQL are applicable, in terms of e.g. configuration, backup/restore, and replication.

-Assuming though that you are going for a new SQL server instance, source the MariaDB packages from your operating system, and have the service started both on next boot and immediately.
+Assuming that you are going for a new SQL server instance, source the MariaDB packages from your operating system, and have the service started both on next boot and immediately.